Mykle96/Mykle96/README.md

 # Hi there! 👋

 My name is Magnus Myklegard!
 I am a student of ICT and Engineering at NTNU (Norwegian Univeristy of Science and Technology).
-I do most of my projects on my free time, which is limited now as I also work as a Senior Key Account Manager for one of Norway's largest festivals, completely run by nearly 2000 volunteer students.
+I do most of my projects on my free time, which is limited now as I also work as a Senior Key Account Manager for one of Norway's largest festivals, completely ran by nearly 2000 volunteer students.

 ## Contact
 You can reach me on:
  - 📫 Magnusmykle@gmail.com
- - 📱 99424930
+ - 📱 +47 99424930

 ## Projects